-The University of California, Berkeley participates in the William D. Ford Federal Loan Program, which allows students enrolled at least half-time (6 units) to borrow money directly from the federal government at a fixed interest rate (5.41% for Direct Loans; 6.41% for the Grad PLUS Loan).
+The University of California, Berkeley participates in the William D. Ford Federal Loan Program, which allows students enrolled at least half-time (6 units) to borrow money directly from the federal government.

 Federal Direct Unsubsidized Loans are non-need based loans.
+The annual limit is $20,500 per academic year.
 All students who meet general eligibility requirements may qualify for Federal Direct Unsubsidized Loans.
 Interest accrues at disbursement on the portion that is disbursed.
 The interest that accrues is not compounded or capitalized during periods of enrollment; the accrued interest is capitalized just prior to entering repayment.

 Federal Direct Grad PLUS Loans are non-need based loans.
 Grad PLUS Loans are credit-based loans which require a credit check.
-To be eligible for a Grad PLUS loan you must meet the other general eligibility requirements for the Federal Student Aid Programs, and must not have an adverse credit history (i.e., currently no more than 90 days late on any debt and no bankruptcies or tax liens within the past 5 years; no defaults or adverse actions on any prior education debt).
+To be eligible for a Grad PLUS loan you must meet the other general eligibility requirements for the Federal Student Aid Programs, and must not have an adverse credit history (i.e. no more than 90 days late on any debt, no bankruptcies or tax liens within the past 5 years, and no defaults or adverse actions on any prior education debt).
 Students can borrow a Grad PLUS Loan up to the remaining total Cost of Attendance each year, minus any other expected financial aid.
 The definition of "adverse credit" for the Grad PLUS Loan is defined in detail on the FAQ section of the FSA (Federal Student Aid) website.

-First, obtain a Department of Education Personal Identification Number (PIN) to file your FAFSA.
-This PIN is also used to sign your Master Promissory Notes and access your loan accounts online.
-Keep the PIN, even after graduation.
+First, obtain a Federal Student Aid ID (FSA ID) to file your FAFSA.
+This FSA ID is also used to sign your Master Promissory Notes and access your loan accounts online.
+Keep the FSA ID, even after graduation.
 It will facilitate loan repayment and monitor your loan balance.
-Visit www.pin.ed.gov for more information.
+Visit StudentAid.gov/fsaid for more information.

 |Application Process for Federal Loans|